Isiah Thomas: CBA

-Thomas purchased the CBA for $10 million, and in 2001 the league was forced into bankruptcy and folded, shortly after NBA Commissioner David Stern decided to create his own development league, the NBDL, to replace the CBA.
+During Thomas's tenure, the budget for the CBA league office reportedly doubled.
+When Thomas became head coach of the Indiana Pacers in 2000, he was required by NBA rules to sell the CBA.
+The NBA offered to buy the league from Thomas, but he declined.
+The NBA then started its own minor league, depriving the CBA "of its lifeblood, a $2 million annual payment the NBA made to retain the CBA as its official developmental league".
+After Thomas placed the league into a blind trust, its funds ran out.
+In February 2001, the league was forced into bankruptcy and folded.

+The New York Times asserted that Thomas's "foray into league ownership became a case study in how not to run a business".

-Indiana Pacers
+Indiana Pacers (2000–2003)

-From 2000 to 2003, Thomas coached the Indiana Pacers, succeeding Larry Bird, who previously coached the Pacers to the Eastern Conference title.
+Thomas was hired as head coach of the Indiana Pacers on July 20, 2000.
+He succeeded Larry Bird, who previously coached the Pacers to the Eastern Conference title.
 Thomas attempted to bring up young talents such as Jermaine O'Neal, Jamaal Tinsley, Al Harrington, and Jeff Foster.
 But under Thomas the Pacers were not able to stay at the elite level as they went through the transition from a veteran-dominated, playoff-experienced team to a younger, less experienced team.
 In Thomas's first two seasons with the Pacers, the team was eliminated in the first round by the Philadelphia 76ers and the New Jersey Nets, both of whom eventually made the NBA Finals.

 In his last year with the Pacers, Thomas guided them to a 48–34 record in the regular season and coached the Eastern Conference team at the 2003 NBA All-Star Game.
 As the third seed, the Pacers were eliminated in the first round of the playoffs by the sixth-seeded Boston Celtics.
 With blossoming talents such as Jermaine O'Neal, Brad Miller, Ron Artest, Al Harrington and Jamaal Tinsley, along with the veteran leadership of Reggie Miller, some perceived Thomas's lack of coaching experience as the Pacers' stumbling block.

-In the off-season, Bird returned to the Pacers as President of Basketball Operations, and his first act was to replace Thomas with Rick Carlisle.
+In the off-season, Bird returned to the Pacers as president of basketball operations, and his first act was to replace Thomas with Rick Carlisle.
+Thomas was fired by Bird on August 27, 2003.

-New York Knicks
+New York Knicks (2006–2008)

-On December 22, 2003, the New York Knicks hired Thomas as President of Basketball Operations.
-Thomas was ultimately unsuccessful with the Knicks roster and fanbase.
+On December 22, 2003, the New York Knicks hired Thomas as president of basketball operations.
+Thomas was ultimately unsuccessful with the Knicks' roster and fanbase.
 At the end of the 2005–06 season, the Knicks had the highest payroll in the league and the second-worst record.
 He traded away several future draft picks to Chicago in a deal for Eddy Curry including what turned out to be two lottery picks in talent-rich drafts, LaMarcus Aldridge, and Joakim Noah.